vypxl/tx8/spec/spec.md

 To properly call a function / subroutine, the caller must follow these steps:

 - push all function parameters onto the stack in right-to-left order
-- use a `cal` instruction to call the function
+- use a `call` instruction to call the function
 - clean the stack (add the byte size of all parameters to the stack pointer)

 The callee must follow these steps: